ModiaSim/Modia.jl/docs/src/tutorial/Modeling.md

 )
 ```

-A new input has been defined which is propagated to `high.u`.
+A new input, `u`, has been defined which is propagated to `high.u`.
 The series connection itself is obtained by the equation `low.u = high.y`.
 Note, that dot-notation is allowed in equations.

 The input and output for the BandPassFilter when using the same input definition as for the TestLowPassFilter